-Due to the coronavirus pandemic the past few months have been difficult for patients and the practice.
-We recognise that many of you are getting frustrated with the current service offered and appreciate that the telephones lines are continually busy.
+The coronavirus pandemic has been difficult for patients and the practice, and we recognise that many of you are getting frustrated with the current service offered, and appreciate that the telephones lines are continually busy.

 NHSE has instructed GP surgeries to manage patients remotely where possible to help stop the spread of coronavirus.
 In this update we will try to explain the challenges at hand and ways you can help us to provide the best service we can to all in the community.

 Please see our regular updates for more information on services currently available and latest guidance.

 There has been a significant increase in the number of calls to the surgery, with many enquiries regarding Covid vaccines, passports & booster.

 Waiting time: The reception team are answering your calls as quickly as possible.
 The past few months have been a challenge with staff members absent due to isolating.
 Our remaining staff have been excellent in covering wherever possible.